SiqueiraYris/gist-app/README.md

 ### Unit Tests

 - `DynamicKit`: unit tests are located in `DynamicKitTests`, the code coverage is 100%.
+- `CommonKit`:  unit tests are located in `CommonKitTests`, the code coverage is 98%.
 - `RouterKit`: unit tests are located in `RouterKitTests`, the code coverage is 99%.
-- `CommonKit`:  unit tests are located in `CommonKitTests`, the code coverage is 98%.
+- `NetworkKit`: unit tests are located in `NetworkKitTests`, the code coverage is 87%.
 - `GistKit`: unit tests are located in `GistKitTests`, the code coverage is 88%.
+- `FavoritesKit`: unit tests are located in `FavoritesKitTests`, the code coverage is 82%.
+- `GistDetailKit`: unit tests are located in `GistDetailKitTests`, the code coverage is 81%.
+Note: when running the `GistDetailViewModelTests`, you need to enable an alert for pasting content into the simulator.

 ## Next steps

 - Show all files content of the Gist;
-- Add other languages (internationalization).
+- Add other languages (internationalization);
+- Add UI tests to `ComponentsKit`;
+- Change `DynamicKit` to `Combine`;
+- Use `Combine` in `RouterKit`.